privacyidea/privacyidea/doc/policies/authentication.rst

 .. index:: push token

-type: int
+type: bool

-If `require presence` is set to "1", then the login window will display a message like "Please confirm login by pressing Button 'C' on your smartphone".
+If this policy is set, the login window will display a message like ``Please confirm login by pressing Button 'C' on your smartphone``.

 The push notification on the smartphone will show several buttons.
-One is labeled "C".
+One is labeled ``C``.

 The user then can confirm the login by pressing this button.
 All other buttons will decline the login request.